UniMath/agda-unimath/src/metric-spaces/lipschitz-functions-metric-spaces.lagda.md

       modulus-of-uniform-continuity-lipschitz-constant-function-Metric-Space
 ```

-### The product of Lipschitz constant of maps is a Lipschitz constant of their composition
+### The product of Lipschitz constants of maps is a Lipschitz constant of their composition

 ```agda
 module _